 Not all artist do all styles, even if they say they do.
 Make sure to check the artist’s portfolio, ask them to show their fine line work before you get a tattoo from them.
 If you have concerns, talk to your artist about them.

 If you’re not sure where to go, we have a number of amazing fine line tattoo artists that would be happy to work with you and answer any questions you have.
+Just fill in the free tattoo consultation and let us know what kind of tattoo you’re looking to get.
+We will respond with artist recommendations and answer any questions you may have.

-2. Think about the placement
+Think about the placement of your fine line tattoo

 If you want your fine line tattoo to last, consider placing it somewhere on your body where it will be well protected from the daily ‘wear and tear’.